acco/literate/README.md

 **`filter_leanpub_code_comments`** (default: **true**)

 Leanpub code block comments will not be included in the rendered file.
-An example of one such comment:
+Example of one such comment in HTML:

 ````
 <!-- leanpub-start-insert -->